KashyapBhat/Paper-Evaluation-using-AI-ML/readme.md

 By this project they can make use of thier time more efficiently and focus on teaching and mentoring the students more.

-## Getting Started

-This is an application in development to help lecturers evaluate papers using power of

 ## Which technologies?

 * **Machine Learning:** [Image Processing: Tessaract OCR](https://github.com/tesseract-ocr/tesseract), [Natural Language Processing: NLTK](https://www.nltk.org/)